-As you incur Qualified Medical Expenses covered by the Card, simply present your Card for payment.
-The amount of the qualified expense will be deducted from the money market fund position in your Accounts, and the funds will automatically be transferred to the merchant for immediate payment.
+To pay for Qualified Medical Expenses directly from your Accounts, simply present your Card for payment.
+The amount of the qualified expense will be deducted from your Accounts, and the funds will automatically be transferred to the merchant for immediate payment.
 As we explain below, the Card cannot be used everywhere.
-And, at this time, it cannot be used for all of your QMEs.
-It can only be used for prescription drug purchases.